 If you are concerned about exposure to HIV, or have developed HIV symptoms, you can be tested in as soon as 10 days.
-Using the HIV Early Detection Test, a simple blood test that checks your body’s RNA, you can receive results that are 99% accurate.
-While it can anxiety provoking to wait up to 10 days before getting testing, it is crucial to wait the appropriate amount of time for the sake of accurate results.
+Using the HIV early detection test, a simple blood test that checks your body’s RNA, you can receive results that are 99% accurate.
+While it can be anxiety inducing to wait up to 10 days before getting testing, it is crucial to wait the appropriate amount of time for the sake of accurate results.

 Along with taking medication, those with HIV can also make lifestyle changes that will lead to a better, healthier life.
-Such lifestyle changes might include eating right, exercising, getting plenty of sleep; while avoiding things like stress, smoking, drugs, or alcohol.
+Such lifestyle changes might include eating right, exercising and getting plenty of sleep while avoiding things like stress, smoking, drugs, or alcohol.

 Discovering that you may have HIV symptoms can be deeply distressing.
 After having your diagnosis confirmed through testing, you may wish to see a mental health professional to help alleviate the psychological stress of this potentially life-threatening illness.
 While many people adapt to living with HIV, living healthy lives with treatment, having a mental health professional can be a welcome addition to your health care support team.

-Sometimes anger is a reaction to discussing HIV; either you angry with your partner or your partner angry with you.
+Sometimes anger is a reaction to discussing HIV, with either you angry with your partner or your partner angry with you.
 Try not to blame one another, as it can be difficult to determine where the virus originated and with whom.
-Because the virus can lie dormant for years, without regular testing you may never know exactly who had it first, so it is better to support one another.
+Because the virus can lie dormant for years, without regular testing, you may never know exactly who had it first, so it is better to support one another.

 If your partner does not have HIV symptoms, and this diagnosis is confirmed as negative through repeated testing, you will want to protect your partner through safe sex practices.
 Condoms, dental dams, not sharing needles, as well as taking your antiretroviral medication are all great ways of reducing the odds of transmission.

-While babies can get infected with HIV during pregnancy, birth, and breastfeeding; you can greatly reduce this risks through antiretroviral treatment.
+While babies can get infected with HIV during pregnancy, birth, and breastfeeding, you can greatly reduce these risks through antiretroviral treatment.
 With proper medication, the chances of passing HIV to your baby are 2 out of 100.
-Without any treatment, the odds hop up to 1 out of 4.
+Without any treatment, the odds go up to 1 in 4.
 That is why, if you are displaying HIV symptoms, it is so important to get yourself tested and treated as soon as possible.